Underworld (film series): Underworld: Blood Wars (2016)

 On August 27, 2014, Lakeshore Entertainment announced plans to reboot the franchise.
 Cory Goodman was hired to write the script for the first film.
 Tom Rosenberg and Gary Lucchesi would be producers.
 Later it was confirmed not to be a reboot but another entry in the series.
 The fifth film, originally tentatively titled Underworld: Next Generation, was in production with Kate Beckinsale reprising her role as Selene and Anna Foerster set to direct the fifth film in Prague in October.
 Theo James was set to reprise his role as David from the fourth film as the new lead, but said that "[his] involvement in it is...
 I think it's going to be very difficult to do that with these Divergent movies, and my other commitments."
 James however remained in the film to fulfill an option agreement.
-It was announced by Deadline that Tobias Menzies was cast as Marius, a mysterious new lycan leader who'd more than likely go toe-to-toe with Selene and her vampire clan.
-In September 2015, Deadline reported that Bradley James was hired as the villain Varga, Clementine Nicholson as Lena (the Nordic Coven's greatest warrior and daughter of Vidar), and Lara Pulver as Semira.
+In August 2015, it was reported by Deadline Hollywood that Tobias Menzies was cast in the film.
+In September 2015, Deadline reported that Bradley James, Clementine Nicholson, and Lara Pulver were also cast.

 The film was released internationally on November 24, 2016, and in the United States on January 6, 2017.

 Future

 In September 2018, Beckinsale cast doubt on appearing in a sixth Underworld film.
-By July 2021 however, she stated that she was not opposed to reprising the role.
+By July 2021, however, she stated that she was not opposed to reprising the role.

 Cancelled projects

 I, Frankenstein crossover

-In 2014, a crossover with the film I, Frankenstein was planned by Kevin Grevioux, co-creator of the Underworld franchise and creator of the I, Frankenstein graphic novel.
-He stated in a pre-release interview that, in an early draft of his screenplay, Beckinsale would have made a post-credit cameo appearance as Selene and that there would have been Underworld easter eggs, but none of this was used.
+A crossover with the film I, Frankenstein (2014) was planned by Kevin Grevioux, co-creator of the Underworld franchise and creator of the I, Frankenstein graphic novel.
+He stated in an interview that, in an early draft of his screenplay, Beckinsale would have made a post-credit cameo appearance as Selene and that there would have been Underworld easter eggs, but none of this was used.

 Blade crossover

-In October 2016, Kate Beckinsale stated that a crossover film between Underworld and the Blade franchise, featuring Wesley Snipes reprising his role as Blade, had been in development and discussed with Marvel the previous year, but was declined after Marvel Studios regained the film rights to the character and planned to introduce the character into the Marvel Cinematic Universe (MCU).
+In October 2016, Kate Beckinsale stated that a crossover film between Underworld and the Blade franchise, featuring Wesley Snipes reprising his role as Blade, had been in development and discussed with Marvel Comics the previous year, but was declined after Marvel Studios regained the film rights to the character and planned to introduce him into the Marvel Cinematic Universe.

 Resident Evil crossover

-In 2016, producer David Kern revealed that a crossover film with the Resident Evil film series had also been considered.
+In October 2016, producer David Kern revealed that a crossover film with the Resident Evil film series had been considered.